sergiopicca/smartPi-app/pages/about.md

 ![Coding playlist](../images/coding.png)

-The playlist title is purely random ...
+The playlist title is purely random of course ...

 ### Customizing your jekyll website